Please select the country or location you would like to see content from.

 • avoid using soap, deodorants, genital sprays, bubble bath, or any other potential irritants on the genital area – only use water to wash, and only on the outside (no douching).

-Candidal infections such as thrush or candidal balanitis can easily be treated by using an antifungal cream.
+Candidal infections such as thrush or candidal balanitis can easily be treated by using an antifungal cream or pessary.
 Canesten contains the antifungal clotrimazole, and Daktarin contains miconazole.

 The creams should be applied twice a day for 7 - 14 days if using Canesten Thrush 2% cream, or up to 3 days after the rash has cleared.